jakn09ab/Assignment1/README.md

+# Challenge 2
+In this challenge you will analyse the dataset generated in the previous step (with some modifications), and also interpret the results.
+Each one of you works in separate scripts (find them in the project folder).

+Based on what you have done last week (a cleaned-up version), write a function called *simCohort* that takes two parameters: *N* (number of individuals in the cohort) and *seed* (seed for the random number generation).
+Stick to the proportion of men/women, smoker/non-smoker etc. from the previous exercise.

+**TIP**: Check out the corresponding coursera videos on creating functions.

+Then simulate two cohorts and use them when solving the 4 tasks below.

+cohort1 <- simCohort(100, 123)

+cohort2 <- simCohort(10000, 987)

+1. Examine the association between age and sex (exposures) and bmi (continuous outcome).
+Use the *lm* function.

+2. Examine whether sex modifies the effect of age on bmi.
+Include an interaction between age and sex in the model.

+3. Do you see any differences between the results from the two cohorts?
+Why is that?
+Write a few lines on the interpretation of the results.

+4. Bonus exercise: make a scatterplot and display the regression line.
+You can use both ggplot2 or the base graphics system.
+Be creative!

 # Challenge 1
 Your task is to simulate a cohort data set (Step 1) including both continuous and categorical characteristics.
 Then characterise the cohort (Step 2) using descriptive statistics (usual Table 1).